1991 Detroit Lions season

-The team finished 12-4, won the NFC Central Division, and appeared in the playoffs for the first time since 1983; it also marked the team's first winning season since 1983.
-The Lions finished the season undefeated in the Pontiac Silverdome, including playoffs, and the team did not lose a game at an indoor facility the entire season, having made trips to Indianapolis and Minnesota during the year.
+The team finished 12–4, setting a new franchise record for wins in a season.
+They won the NFC Central, their first division title and playoff appearance since 1983; it also marked the team's first winning season since 1983.
+The Lions finished the season undefeated in the Pontiac Silverdome, including their first home playoff game since winning their last NFL title in 1957.
+The team did not lose a game at an indoor facility the entire season, having made visits to Indianapolis and Minnesota during the year.

 This season also saw the Lions debut of wide receiver Herman Moore, the team's 1991 first round draft pick who went on to set records as part of an explosive passing offense later in the decade.

 The 1991 season was the last season that saw the Lions sweep the Green Bay Packers until 2017 and was also the last time the Lions would win at Lambeau Field until 2015.

-As of 2022, this season is also the last where the Lions won a playoff game.
+This was the first season since 1957 in which the Lions won a playoff game, and their last until 2023.

+The last remaining active members of the 1991 Detroit Lions were Rodney Peete and Kelvin Pritchett, who both played their final NFL games in the 2004 season, although Peete was absent in 2000.